rashadism/openchoreo/samples/workflow/README.md

 ## Troubleshooting

-### Workflow stuck in Pending
+### WorkflowRun stuck in Pending

 - Check if BuildPlane resource exists and is accessible
 - Verify build plane cluster credentials are valid
-- Check workflow controller logs for errors
+- Check workflowrun controller logs for errors

 ### Rendered workflow has incorrect values

-- Verify parameter precedence (ComponentType overrides WorkflowDefinition)
-- Check CEL expressions in WorkflowDefinition template
+- Check CEL expressions in Workflow template
 - Review schema defaults and developer-provided values

 ### Workload not created after workflow succeeds